 Cord

 Every system needs friction hitches, which are constructed with Cord.
-Don’t be confused that different companies might call it “Utility Cord” or “Prusik Cord” or “Hitch Cord”.
+Different suppliers might call it “Utility Cord”, “Prusik Cord” or “Hitch Cord”.
 Just be sure that the product chosen is correct for the application.

 Rope vs Cord